-The Administration Section is responsible for providing leadership to DHS recovery efforts.
+The Administration Section is responsible for providing leadership to ODHS recovery efforts.
 It takes the lead in championing IT system and process improvement efforts as well as coordinating business planning, business continuity, and the budget and legislative processes for the office.

 Client Maintenance Unit (CMU)

-CMU provides customer service to DHS and OHA staff, as well as other state agencies, who submit requests to assist with correction and maintenance in MMIS or other state systems to ensure program accuracy and integrity.
+CMU provides customer service to ODHS and OHA staff, as well as other state agencies, who submit requests to assist with correction and maintenance in MMIS or other state systems to ensure program accuracy and integrity.

 Address: PO Box 14850, Salem, OR 97309-0850